Confident Airbus juggles jet output and pays record dividend

 MUNICH Airbus Group (AIR.PA) defied warnings of a slowdown in the jetliner market with a steep production boost for its top-selling A320 and announced its biggest ever dividend.

-The firm's confidence about demand and a switch to the new A320 model lifted its shares and came despite a fresh charge of 551 million euros (401 million pounds) due to delays to the A400M military transporter.
+The firm's confidence about demand and a switch to the new A320 model lifted its shares and came despite a fresh charge of 551 million euros due to delays to the A400M military transporter.

 The world's second-largest aerospace group after Boeing (BA.N) said it would increase production of the A320 jet family to a record 50 a month in early 2017.